Efficient Multi-Source Knowledge Transfer by Model Merging: Method

 \subsubsection{Stage 2: Target Task Adaptation.}

 In the second stage, the merged knowledge $\Delta_m$ is adapted to the specific target task.
-We define the final target task vector $\Delta_{t}$ as a function of $\Delta_m$ and a small set of \textit{learnable parameters} $\Lambda$ that minimize the cross-entropy loss $\mathcal{L}$ on the target dataset:

-For a parameter-efficient adaptation, we apply gradient-based learning exclusively to the top-$N$ singular values of $\Delta_t$, which constitute the set $\Lambda$.
-The remaining singular vectors and less significant components are kept frozen.
+We define the final target task parameters $\Delta_{t}$ as a function of $\Delta_m$ and a small set of \textit{learnable parameters} $\Lambda$ that minimize the cross-entropy loss $\mathcal{L}$ on the target dataset: For a parameter-efficient adaptation, we apply gradient-based learning exclusively to the top-$N$ singular values of $\Delta_t$, which constitute the set $\Lambda$.
+The singular vectors $U_t, V_t$ and the remaining singular values are kept frozen.
 The resulting full model parameters for the target task are $\theta_{\text{t}} = \theta_{\text{pre}} + \Delta_{\text{t}}(\Lambda)$ and the full, step-by-step process is formalized in Algorithm~\ref{alg:svd_agg} and Figure~\ref{fig:method_overview_phase_one}.

 The synthesized matrix $\Delta_m$ represents a rich but intermediate consolidation of knowledge from multiple source tasks.
 To transform this aggregation into a computationally stable and effective basis for adaptation, we re-parameterize it using a final SVD.
 This procedure, $\Delta_{m} \rightarrow U_{t} \Sigma_{t} V_{t}^{\top}$, serves a dual purpose.
-First, it constructs a new set of orthogonal vectors, $U_t$ and $V_t$, creating a decorrelated basis that optimally represents the merged transformation in the sense of the Frobenius norm.
-Second, it yields a new diagonal matrix $\Sigma_t$, whose values reflect the true importance of the components within the combined matrix $\Delta_{m}$ and also serve as the isolated set of learnable parameters, $\Lambda$, for the subsequent fine-tuning.
+First, it acts as a reconciliation step: it finds the optimal orthogonal basis ($U_t$ and $V_t$) that best approximates this accumulated field of updates in the Frobenius norm sense.
+Second, it yields a new diagonal matrix $\Sigma_t$, whose values reflect the spectral energy of the aggregated update $\Delta_{m}$ and also directly serve as the isolated set of learnable parameters, $\Lambda$, for the subsequent fine-tuning.